 The Office of Nightlife, at the Mayor's Office of Media and Entertainment, is a liaison for New York City's nightlife industry and community to all City agencies.
 This Office’s purpose is to help establish and coordinate systemic solutions to support the nighttime economy, culture, and quality of life.

 In September 2017, Mayor Bill de Blasio signed legislation to establish the first ever Office of Nightlife in New York City, a bill sponsored by Council Member Rafael Espinal.
 The establishment of this new Office recognizes and respects the nightlife community's contributions to NYC's energy and creative spirit and to its image worldwide as the "city that never sleeps."
 Nightlife provides New Yorkers from all five boroughs with places to come together, celebrate and find community.
-In March of 2018, Ariel Palitz was appointed as the first-ever Senior Executive Director of New York City's Office of Nightlife at the Mayor's Office of Media and Entertainment.
+In March of 2018, Ariel Palitz was appointed as the first-ever Founding Director of New York City's Office of Nightlife at the Mayor's Office of Media and Entertainment.

 The formation of the Office of Nightlife cements New York's position as a global leader in a growing movement of more than 40 major cities around the world working to proactively manage life at night.
 Similar efforts in cities such as Amsterdam, London, Paris, and Berlin have yielded social benefits such as reductions in crime and noise complaints, and healthier, more productive nighttime economies.